Which Audio Player?

 The review is presented in several sections, illustrated with photos and giving a summary of the key features, prices, pros and cons of each player.
 Also mentioned are feature phones, smartphones and locally available MP3 players.

-2. Collaboration: Organisations are working together more in design, manufacturing and distribution.
+6. Collaboration: Organisations are working together more in design, manufacturing and distribution.
 They are increasingly using each other’s devices or software rather than always seeing the need to do something on their own.
+For example, MegaVoice, Renew World Outreach and Kulumi (Hope Tech Global) are using the SaberCopy software, developed by Global Recordings Network.

-8. Players for children: The MegaVoice Wildlife Storytellers and the new Lost Sheep have been designed especially for children.
+13. Players for children: The MegaVoice Wildlife Storytellers and the Kulumi Sheep have been designed especially for children.

-10. Digital file sharing: In most countries of the world, people are interacting with digital media and are familiar with memory cards and MP3 audio files.
-Not only do they consume this media themselves, but they share it with their friends who share it with their friends, and so on.
+14. Digital file creation and sharing: In most countries of the world, people are interacting with digital media and are familiar with memory cards and MP3 audio files.
+Not only do they consume this media themselves, but they are creating media, and sharing it with their friends who share it with their friends, and so on.

 Share with others: